 - Allowing a special enrollment period for pregnant women (Connecticut and DC are the only other places that offer this),

 - Requiring insurers to remain in the exchange in order to keep their Medicaid/Essential Plan/Child Health Plus contracts,

 - Requiring contraceptive, abortion, and essential health benefits coverage on state-regulated plans (and as of 2020, state-regulated large group plans must cover IVF),

 - Insurers that offer plans through New York State of Health must offer one standard plan design in each metal level in every county where the insurer offers plans.
-[Here are the standard plan designs for 2021] Carriers are also allowed to offer up to three non-standard plan designs in each metal level.
+Here are the details for 2022 standardized plans Carriers are also allowed to offer up to three non-standard plan designs in each metal level.

 - Not allowing grandmothered/transitional plans or short-term plans,